Documents to download

 How does fuel poverty vary across the UK?

 Fuel poverty rates vary across the nations of the UK and cannot be directly compared due to differences in methodology.
-In the latest estimates, around 13% of households in England were classed as fuel poor, 25% in Scotland, 14% in Wales, and 24% in Northern Ireland.
+In the latest estimates, around 13% of households in England were classed as fuel poor, 31% in Scotland, 14% in Wales, and 24% in Northern Ireland.
 In all nations, fuel poverty rates have either been relatively stable in recent years (though a lack of data in some areas makes identifying trends challenging).

-Series of charts showing fuel poverty rates using the different definitions applied across the nations of the UK.
-In the latest estimates, around 13% of households in England were classed as fuel poor, 25% in Scotland, 14% in Wales, and 24% in Northern Ireland.
-In all nations, fuel poverty rates have either been relatively stable in recent years.
+Charts titled "Trends in fuel poverty within the UK using each country's own definition".
+Showing trends, where available between 2004 and 2024.
+Fuel poverty rates vary across the nations of the UK and cannot be directly compared due to differences in methodology.
+In the latest estimates, around 13% of households in England were classed as fuel poor, 31% in Scotland, 14% in Wales, and 24% in Northern Ireland.

-Fuel poverty projections and non-official estimates
+Fuel poverty projections in England

-The definition in England also means that energy rebates, such as the Warm Home Discount, are treated as if they improved the energy efficiency of a dwelling.
+The definition in England also means that direct energy rebates, such as the Warm Home Discount, are treated as if they improved the energy efficiency of a dwelling.
 This reduces the numbers deemed to be in fuel poverty without the added benefits of actually improving energy efficiency such as reducing greenhouse gas emissions, cutting reliance on fossil fuel imports and providing green jobs.

 What is being done to address fuel poverty?